kablamo/mvp.kablamo.org/page/builtins/die-eval/index.markdown

 idiom `handle_exception() if $@` will silently fail and the exception won't be handled.

-One solution is use a safer but more verbose idiom everywhere:
+One solution is to use a safer but more verbose idiom everywhere:

     if ( eval { try_something_risky(); return 1 } ) {
         handle_exception();